 Proposed Recreation Area at 64th Street & Downey Street

-The City of Jurupa Valley is currently accepting survey responses to help guide the development process for the recreation area adjacent to 64th Street and Downey Street.
+The City of Jurupa Valley administered a comprehensive public survey an engagement effort to tentatively plan for the development of a recreation area at 64th Street and Downey Street.
+Click here to learn more about the project.

 Mission Bridge Replacement